pypa/twine/docs/contributing.rst

 ^^^^^^^^^^

 Run ``tox -e format`` to automatically reformat your changes.
-Run ``tox -e lint`` to see any remaining code smells or type errors that need to be fixed manually.
+Run ``tox -e lint,types`` to see any remaining code smells or type errors that need to be fixed manually.

 Additionally, the Twine maintainers prefer that ``import`` statements be used for packages and modules only, rather than individual classes